 Many companies in the UK are interested to import from China to UK.
 For many, this may appear to be a tedious and stressful task.
 However, it can be easily handled if you have a good understanding of the procedure.
 Thousands of UK companies gain profit consistently by purchasing from Chinese manufacturers and engaging in importing from China to UK.
 They simply have to identify a product, choose a Chinese factory that will manufacture it cheaply, bring it to the UK market, optimise the branding/marketing, and watch the money coming in.

 Those of you who have tried to import items themselves, know that doing it correctly appears simple, but is tough.
-Importers from China to UK have a wide range of problems that they must overcome.
+Importing from China to UK have a wide range of problems that they must overcome.
 The first step is to get the branding and promotion correct, which is slightly difficult.

 For a long time, China has been one of the world's main producers of a variety of goods.
 The UK has been one of the most important markets for Chinese goods.
 China is the UK's second-largest non-EU trade partner.
 It's critical to realise that the United Kingdom is a big market for Chinese goods.